-- On March 2, 2009, we granted options to purchase a total of 130,000 shares to certain executive officers and other employees at an exercise price of US\$1.12 per share.
-In determining the fair value of our ordinary shares on this date, we performed a retrospective valuation analysis and determined the fair value of our ordinary shares to be US\$4.80 per share.
+- On March 2, 2009, we granted options to purchase a total of 130,000 shares to certain employees at an exercise price of US\$1.12 per share.
+In determining the fair value of our ordinary shares on this date, we performed a retrospective valuation analysis and determined the fair value of our ordinary shares to be \$4.80 per share.
 Under the discounted cash flow method, we forecasted our net cash flows for seven years subsequent to the valuation date and determined a terminal value which assumed a constant growth rate of 3%.
 The net cash flow was then discounted to the present value using a risk-adjusted discount rate of 19.12% which represents our estimated cost of equity capital.
-The risk-free rate, equity risk premium, and the risks associated with achieving our forecasts were assessed in selecting the appropriate discount rates. - On March 11, 2010, we granted options to purchase a total of 639,000 shares to certain executive officers and other employees at an exercise price of US\$5.58 per share.
+The risk-free rate, equity risk premium, and the risks associated with achieving our forecasts were assessed in selecting the appropriate discount rates. - On March 11, 2010, we granted options to purchase a total of 639,000 shares to certain executive officers and employees at an exercise price of US\$5.58 per share.
 In determining the fair value of our ordinary shares on this date, we performed a contemporaneous valuation analysis, employing the same valuation method used in the March 2, 2009 valuation, a discount rate of 17.52%, a terminal value growth rate of 3%, together with updated financial forecasts.
-Based on this analysis, we determined the fair value of our ordinary shares to be US\$6.99 per share. - On July 20, 2010, we granted options to purchase a total of 163,300 shares to certain executive officers and employees at an exercise price of US\$7.38 per share.
-We estimated the fair value of our ordinary shares on this date to be \$11.94 per share, which was the agreed price of an arm's length share sale transaction between one of our shareholders and an unrelated third party in August 2010. - On October 11, 2010, we granted options to purchase a total of 7,000 shares to certain employees at an exercise price of US\$7.38 per share.
-On October 18, 2010, we granted options to purchase a total of 235,100 shares to certain employees at an exercise price of US\$19.00 per share.
-Given the proximity of the valuation to our anticipated initial public offering date, in determining the fair value of our ordinary shares as of October 11, 2010 and October 18, 2010, we believe it is prudent and conservative to use the mid-point of the estimated range of the initial public offering price as the fair value of our ordinary shares as of October 11, 2010 and October 18, 2010.
+Based on this analysis, we determined the fair value of our ordinary shares to be \$6.99 per share. - On July 20, 2010, we granted options to purchase a total of 163,300 shares to executive officers and certain employees at an exercise price of US\$7.38 per share.
+In determining the fair value of our ordinary shares on this date, we performed a contemporaneous valuation analysis, employing the same valuation method used in the March 2, 2009 valuation, a discount rate of 17.06%, a terminal value growth rate of 3%, together with updated financial forecasts.
+Based on this analysis, we determined the fair value of our ordinary shares to be \$8.09 per share. - On October 11, 2010, we granted options to purchase a total of 7,000 shares to certain employees at an exercise price of US\$7.38 per share.
+On October 18, 2010, we granted options to purchase a total of 235,100 shares to certain executive officers and employees at an exercise price of US\$19.00 per share.